mlc-ai/mlc-llm/docs/deploy/rest.rst

 **Example**

-Below is an example of using the API to interact with MLC-Chat in Python with Streaming.
+Below is an example of using the API to interact with MLC-LLM in Python with Streaming.

 .. code:: bash